centric-lt/container-workshop/README.md

 TLDR version.
 Requires correct Compose file, though. :) Run the following command in the folder, where `docker-compose.yaml` does reside.
 Compose will parse file, fetch/build images and start applications.
 Access the application using  http://127.0.0.1:8080/qod and get your Quote Of the Day.

+**NOTE:** Due to public access to Quote of the day service was closed more than year ago, there no actual quotes, unfortunately.
+Free service allows to get only 5 quotes per day using personal auth token and implementing this was considered a bit out of scope for Compose demo.

 ```bash
 # To run in the foreground and see logs in terminal
 docker-compose up